 One challenge that came up repeatedly in our horizon scan were business associations or corporate alliances that claim to work towards solving the climate crisis but instead greenwash to promote business as usual and their bottom lines.
 One recurring name was the Global Battery Alliance (GBA) and specifically its greenwashing activities of transition mineral supply chains in the Congo and Nigeria.
 In January 2023, the GBA launched the Ba-ttery Passport, an initiative to disclose the sustainability metrics and materials provenance of its members' batteries, which are composed of automotive companies, miners, and electronics manufacturers.
-Civil society organizations have not been allowed to participate in this initiative and, at the site of mining for these companies' supply chains, there remain numerous examples of child and forced labor, among other human rights violations.84 The most worrisome capture element of the GBA is narrative capture; national and international organizations have lauded the GBA's efforts, effectively creating cover for them to capture and greenwash the narrative about the transition minerals supply chain.
+Civil society organizations have not been allowed to participate in this initiative and, at the site of mining for these companies' supply chains, there remain numerous examples of child and forced labor, among other human rights violations.84 The most worrisome capture element of the GBA is narrative capture; national and international organizations from the U.S. Government to the International Labor Organization to the United Nations have lauded the GBA's efforts, effectively creating cover for them to capture and greenwash the narrative about the transition minerals supply chain.